 Occasionally, Tippit’s earlier work has slipped into cuteness, blunting the critical potential of her pictorial games.
-In her exhibition ‘Woman on Yellow Motorcycle in Crystal Lake’, this happens only once: in Still (2016), a painting that features an apple painted in caucasian flesh tones.
+Here, this happens only once: in Still (2016), a painting that features an apple painted in caucasian flesh tones.
 The artist may be making a witty comment about painting’s tendency to reduce bodies to inanimate objects, but the entirely literal depiction of the apple, combined with its dead-centre placement in the canvas, muffles the humour with safe quaintness.
 Summon (2016), on the other hand, achieves a weird and vexing personification of shape.
-Here, a chalky Naples yellow crescent floats in a deep umber: embellished with a pair of pursed red lips, it mimics a human grin.
-Layering a cliché of figuration over a droll allusion to it, the painting is a descendant of Rene Magritte’s symbolist scenes, which mix impertinence and wonder to uncanny effect.
+Here, a chalky Naples-yellow crescent floats in a deep umber: embellished with a pair of pursed red lips, it mimics a human grin.
+Layering a cliché of figuration over a droll allusion to it, the painting is a descendant of René Magritte’s symbolist scenes, which mix impertinence and wonder to uncanny effect.

-With their honed surfaces, razor-sharp edges and fastidiously harmonized colours, Tippet’s paintings have me wanting to assume the language of a musty aesthete.
-The show feels a little out of time, and that’s partly why it so appeals.
+With their honed surfaces, razor-sharp edges and fastidiously harmonized colours, Tippit’s paintings have me grasping for the language of a musty aesthete.
+The show feels a little out of time – and that’s partly why it appeals.
 Tippit has the swiftness of an old-guard painter like Alex Katz, but she replaces Katz’s Hamptons pomp with a coolly acidic frisson.
 It might seem as though her paintings are out of step with the political exigencies of our day, but political actions can take subtle and surprising forms.
 Delicately painted, her pictures exude the care of touch.
 They also play cunning tricks on the patriarchal gaze.
 Tippit’s show left me feeling both prickled and surprised at how easily it got to me.

 Main image: Alice Tippit, Era (detail), 2016, oil on canvas, 48 x 41 cm